 Niu Cygnese: Simplified trade language descended from Cygnese.

 Whitneey: Anglish-derived trade language used in the Sagittarius region.
-Whitneey branched off from Fedspek (Middle Anglish) during the Integration and especially with the isolation of these communities that followed the destruction of the local stargate nexus during the Version War.
+Whitneey branched off from Intspek (Middle Anglish) during the late Integration and especially with the isolation of these communities that followed the destruction of the local stargate nexus during the Version War.

 Edenese: Anglish language from Eden.
 A development of Old Anglish, with many additional nuances.
 Commonly understood among Inner Sphere worlds and often used in diplomacy.

 Libspek: Academic speciality language used for archive and library science.
 Libspek was developed during the period of empires, slowly being updated by the Institute of Information Retrieval on Hollo-Vau and the Encyclopaedia Institute on Ken Ferjik.

 Solarian: Edenese-descended Anglish language.
 Used across the Solar Dominion, understood on many worlds.
 Solarian branched off from Edenese after the formation of the Solar Dominion during the period of major expansion.